 Psycho Fox – 1989

-Psycho Fox is a game you will see in a lot of best of lists for the Master System.
+Psycho Fox is a game you will see in a lot of in other lists for the Master System.
 You get to play as Psycho Fox and his friends in this classic side scrolling platformer.
 The game has more in common with the NES Mario games more than the likes of Alex Kidd in terms of it’s design.
 It’s a reasonably challenging game and one that impressed at the time with its colourful and fun visuals.

 Golden Axe – 1989